 West Coast RPB members agree, to the extent practicable and consistent with their underlying authorities, to participate in the process for regional and sub-regional marine planning as described in this charter.
-This charter reflects an agreement for planning and coordination purposes and is not binding on RPB members at regional or sub-regional levels.
-The members agree that the commitments contained in this charter are not enforceable and do not create legal obligations or affect existing rights beyond those created by treaty, statute or regulation.
+The members agree that the commitments contained in this charter are not enforceable and do not create legal obligations or affect existing rights.
+RPB members will discuss their respective legal authorities, requirements, and processes and how they can be better applied in the context of regional and sub-regional marine planning.
 The activities of the RPB are not a substitute for formal government-to-government consultation requirements between the federal government and each federally-recognized tribal government.

-The marine planning framework to be undertaken by the West Coast RPB will allow for phased implementation of planning activities at the sub-regional level, based on the capacity and interest of its membership within various parts of the coast.
-The full RPB will provide guidance for sub-regional membership and review operational plans developed by sub-regions to guide marine planning activities and local government and stakeholder engagement.
-Sub-regional criteria will be modeled after criteria used for region-wide membership, but tailored to the needs and engagement approaches most appropriate for each sub-regional area identified.
+The marine planning framework to be undertaken by the West Coast RPB will allow for phased implementation of planning activities at the sub-regional level, based on the capacity and interest of its membership within sub-regions of the West Coast.
+The full RPB will provide guidance and feedback for sub-regional membership and review operational plans developed by sub-regions to guide marine planning activities and local government and stakeholder engagement.
+Sub-regional criteria for membership will be modeled after criteria used for region-wide membership, but tailored to the needs and engagement approaches most appropriate for each sub-regional area identified.
 Each sub-region will determine the appropriate commitment requirements for its respective membership and planning partners.